Online Originals: Where to go after a highly polarized election

 Smith puts most of the blame on President Trump.

 It’s been a year of social unrest and calls to examine the divides between races — and between police and Black Americans.
-Smith says the secret to understanding and harmony… To ensuring everyone is treated fairly and equally.
+Smith says the secret to understanding and harmony… Ensuring everyone is treated fairly and equally.

 “If one person does something it’s wrong.
 If another person does something it’s wrong.”Kandie Smith, State Representative for North Carolina House District 8